-And the new Stanton Dynaphase Sixty is an advanced two-way speaker system designed for heads instead of shelves.
+And the new Stanton Dynaphase Sixty is an advanced twoway speaker system designed for heads instead of shelves.
 Its unique, extremely wide-range two-way dynamic reproduction system is acoustically mounted with a separate woofer and tweeter.
 A special crossover network precisely channels the highs and lows into each ear, creating a truly breathtaking feeling of presence.

-larger and specially designed plug.
+In keeping with the high quality approach to the design of the Stanton Dynaphase Sixty headphone, the fully adjustable headband and softly cushioned earpieces are stitched (not heatsealed).
+Stanton even improves convenience in amplifier connection and disconnection by providing a larger and specially designed plug.
 A simple blue-black and chrome color scheme adds the quality finished touch. \$59.95.